xyproto/p5r/README.md

 `regexp2` was inspired by the regular expression implementation in .NET (which is released under an MIT license).

+The main difference from regexp2 is the renaming and modification of function signatures to be more compatible with how [Otto](https://github.com/robertkrimen/otto) is using regular expressions.

+Example usage:

 ```go
 re := p5r.MustCompile(`Your pattern`)
 if isMatch := re.MatchString(`Something to match`); isMatch {